 Under certain conditions, water from a non-potable source, such as a cooling or irrigation system, can reverse flow and enter the public water system, making that water unusable or unsafe to drink.
 This type of contamination is called "backflow."
 The RWA works with businesses, healthcare facilities and homeowners to prevent backflow from impacting drinking water in our region.

-In Fiscal Year 2021, our cross-connection control specialists ensured that more than 8,900 backflow prevention assemblies were tested and operating correctly.
+In Fiscal Year 2023, our cross-connection control specialists ensured that 9,800 backflow prevention assemblies were tested and operating correctly.
 These backflow prevention assemblies prevent non-potable water from crossing into drinking water supplies.

 Customer Care

 Service First!